NelsonAPenn/NiceKotlinJSONParser/README.md

 ## Installation

+Add this project as a submodule to your Android application with Import Gradle Module

+OR

-Just download the Kotlin file and add it into your project.
+Just download the Kotlin file Sleek.kt and add it into your project.

 ## Usage